-That is 3 promotions in 7yrs and in February 2019 we shall be competing in the Kenyan National 2nd Division.
-It also makes us the “Most successful club in Kenya” in the last 7yrs, (due to the amount of achievements in 7 yrs)
+That is 4 promotions in 9yrs and on December 4th 2021 we start competing in the Kenyan National 1st Division.
+It also makes us the “Most successful club in Kenya” in the last 8 yrs, (due to the amount of achievements over those 9 yrs)

-In just 9yrs, our club have won a total of 23 cup/tournament finals, including those won by our Academy kids, and in those 6 yrs a total of 31senior academy players have progressed into the senior team, which is a great testament to the senior players, and coaches, who give up their free time to help coach our young talents.
+In just 9yrs, our club have won a total of 23 cup/tournament finals, including those won by our Academy kids, and in those 9 yrs a total of 31 senior academy players have progressed into the 1st team, which is a great testament to the senior players, and coaches, who give up their free time to help coach our young talents.

-Our Senior Under 21’s academy also hold a 7yr record of ONLY 1 DEFEAT since our club were formed in 2012. that single defeat was in 2014, and they now remain “unbeaten” for the last 7yrs.
+Our Senior Under 21’s academy also hold a 9yr record of ONLY 1 DEFEAT since our club were formed in 2012. that single defeat was in 2014, and they now remain “unbeaten” for the last 7yrs.

 The 2 pictures directly above show some of our academy kids proudly wearing their “BRADLEY LOWERY” shirts

 Since the SUNDERLAND AFC KEROCHE project started in 2012, we have achieved the following through donations and sponsorship from Sunderland fans, mainly in the UK.

 1, The school pitch has been levelled, and seeded to become one of the best pitches in the area.
 (Voted best pitch in the branch leagues in 2018) In the UK the estimated cost of this would be; £50-£60,000, but in Kenya the total cost was the equivalent of £800.